 Many teaching jobs are located in central Japan, Tokyo, Osaka, Kobe, Nagoya and so we'll focus on these areas.

-Besides the usual "Japan has four seasons" spiel, we'll take a look at things you may encounter weather-wise while teaching in Japan.
+Besides the usual "Japan has four seasons" spiel you get bashed in the head with at your interview at a mass informational meeting in your home country, we'll take a look at things you may encounter weather-wise while teaching in Japan.

 Most foreigners who arrive in Japan use bicycles to get around the city and to and from work.
 This presents a challenge to looking presentable when you arrive at work considering how hot the summers get.
 (Hint: If you'll be biking to work pack an extra shirt or top so you can change after arriving to work).